-Evidence Internal auditor commentary Verify that budget has been properly prepared and agreed Yes The budget for the year 2020-21 was approved by Council at a meeting on 25 November 2019.
-Verify that the precept amount has been agreed in full Council and clearly minuted Yes The precept was set at £1750 and formally approved at a meeting of 25 November 2019 with the figure clearly shown in the minutes which shows good practice.
-Regular reporting of expenditure and variances from budget Yes Quarterly budget reports evidenced on the Council's website which shows comparisons between budgeted and actual income and expenditure and accords with the Council's own Standing Orders.
-Comment: Council may wish to make a minute reference to the reporting of expenditure and variances from budget.
-Reserves held - general and earmarked Yes The Council's final accounts show general reserves in the sum of £5310.92 and earmarked reserves in the sum of £9,000 with overall reserves standing at £13,221.52

-Additional comments: The generally accepted recommendation with regard to the appropriate minimum level of a smaller authority's general reserve is that this should be at between 3 and 12 months net revenue expenditure.
-At the current level, Council's general reserves are considered to be within this level.
-However, Council should note smaller authorities have no legal powers to hold revenue reserves other than those for reasonable working capital needs and for specifically earmarked reserves.
+Evidence Internal auditor commentary Verify that budget has been properly prepared and agreed Yes The budget for the year 2021/22 was agreed by full Council at a meeting of 23 November 2020.
+Verify that the precept amount has been agreed in full Council and clearly minuted Yes The precept for the year 2021/22 was set at a meeting of full Council on 23 November 2020 at the sum of £2000 with a clear minute reference being made.
+Regular reporting of expenditure and variances from budget Yes The finance report presented to Council evidence comparisons between budgeted and actual income and expenditure and accords with Council's own Standing Orders.
+Reserves held - general and earmarked 6 Yes The Council's final accounts show general reserves in the sum of £11,706.20 with earmarked reserves in the sum of £1139.06 CIL with overall reserves standing at £12,845.26 Comment: The generally accepted recommendation with regard to the appropriate minimum level of a smaller authority's general reserve is that this should be maintained at between 3 and12 months net revenue expenditure.
+Council's general reserves are considered to be high.
+The general reserve is higher than the annual precept.
+Authorities have no legal powers to hold revenue reserves other than those for reasonable working capital needs and for specifically earmarked reserves.